plerpsandplerps/Sprouting-Tales/index.md

 Welcome!

-Sprouting Tales is a card based tabletop role playing game about how characters grow, change, and decay.
+Sprouting Tales is a card-based tabletop role-playing game about how characters grow, change, and decay.

 ---